I’ll be totally candid. I’m writing this in April. I’m putting finishing touches in July. And I left Zurich back in February.

 Thanksgiving, November 2021

-I met Pleuni in late November.
-We talked for hours about how Dutch she is and why she thinks Americans (especially American guys) are unbearable.
-I told her she should see Americans at Thanksgiving, she said wat.
-One thing led to another, and partly to see if I was telling the truth and partly to see how funny it could be, she offered to convert her Friday-night dinner plans into a Thanksgiving bash and bring me as the prize American.
+Pleuni and I talked for hours about what her being Dutch implies and what my being American implies.
+She had grown up thinking that Americans were unbearable, I told her she should see Americans at Thanksgiving, she said wat.
+One thing led to another––and partly to see if I was telling the truth and partly to see how funny it could be, she offered to convert her Friday-night dinner plans into a Thanksgiving bash, bringing me as the token American.

 Peanuts, December 2021